On the Robustness of Verbal Confidence of LLMs in Adversarial Attacks: Motivation

 Moreover, works such as \citet{bernsohn-etal-2024-legallens, 50013, 10399826, 10.1136/amiajnl-2011-000291} highlight the impacts of altered confidence scores on downstream authority mechanisms in legal and medical domains, since many such applications that involve tasks such as diagnosis rely on model uncertainty to determine further review.
 In \citet{bernsohn-etal-2024-legallens} as an example, in the task of detecting legal violations, entities with high confidence undergo additional processing, and therefore reducing the confidence estimates in the examples would compromise the operation of the system.

 \paragraph{Risk of Adversarial Attacks Based on Confidence}

 In addition to harm done by reduced confidence scores (when answers remain unchanged), our key contribution is also to demonstrate verbal confidence can \textit{be used to effectively craft conventional adversarial examples} (i.e., ones that lead to answer changes) as well, which presents issues in practical scenarios (e.g., misclassified cases).
-Our work to our knowledge is the first to use verbal confidence scores as the attack objective in contrast to previous works.
 This is important because such scores are easy to obtain for adversaries for black-box models, and can be used to manipulate the confidence measures that can most easily be asked for and understood by human users.

 Without our work, it is not clear how effective the proposed attacks would be, given the very different properties of using generated outputs versus internal model states or a proxy white-box model.
 If adversaries are able to easily generate attacks using solely the generated output, this presents a great security concern.